webdriverio/webdriverio/website/docs/visual-testing/writing-tests.md

 -   [`Jasmine`](https://webdriver.io/docs/frameworks#using-jasmine)
 -   [`CucumberJS`](https://webdriver.io/docs/frameworks#using-cucumber)

 Within your tests, you can _save_ screenshots or match the current visual state of your application under test with a baseline.
-For that the service provides [custom matcher](/docs/api/expect-webdriverio#visual-matcher), as well as _check_ methods:
+For that, the service provides [custom matcher](/docs/api/expect-webdriverio#visual-matcher), as well as _check_ methods:

 <Tabs
     defaultValue="mocha"